MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Introduction

+Existing generative scene methods, however, struggle to respect the geometry of a given city model.
+Recent works generate a city as NeRF~\cite{mildenhall2021nerf} or 3DGS~\cite{kerbl20233d} from city semantic \& height maps~\cite{chai2023persistent,lin2023infinicity,chen2023scenedreamer,xie2024citydreamer,xie2024gaussiancity,xie2025citydreamer4d}, but being supervised in bird's-eye view, their visual quality degrades significantly at street level.
+Other approaches~\cite{wang2024drivedreamer,li2024drivingdiffusion,zhao2024drivedreamer,gao2025vista} synthesize driving scenes with video diffusion models~\cite{blattmann2023stable}; focusing on foreground traffic participants and road infrastructure, they hallucinate the background---particularly buildings---without structural constraints, so the results often misalign with the actual city layout.
+StreetScapes~\cite{deng2024streetscapes} conditions on simplified building geometries and map layouts, and Cosmos-Transfer1~\cite{alhaija2025cosmos} injects sparse lidar-derived depth; yet their imprecise geometric inputs and feedforward conditional pipelines still fail to guarantee precise geometric alignment.

-Directly texturing mesh models with 2D diffusion models ~\cite{chen2023text2tex, metzer2023latent, chen2024scenetex, richardson2023texture} may seem a viable option, but existing methods are limited to single objects or small scenes with low polygon counts, far from city-scale street scenes.
-Another approach is perpetual view generation from a single image~\cite{yu2024wonderworld, yu2024wonderjourney, wang2024vistadream, chung2023luciddreamer}, which relies on progressively outpainting of RGB images and associated depth maps to cover the scene, using 2D diffusion models~\cite{Rombach_2022_CVPR}.
-Their outpainting strategy often gradually drifts away from the initial appearance and is not capable for generating consistent dense views.
+Approaches that operate directly on meshes or images come closer to our setting, yet still fall short at city scale.
+Texturing mesh models with 2D diffusion models~\cite{chen2023text2tex,metzer2023latent,chen2024scenetex,richardson2023texture} is limited to single objects or small scenes with low polygon counts.
+Perpetual view generation~\cite{yu2024wonderworld,yu2024wonderjourney,wang2024vistadream,chung2023luciddreamer} progressively outpaints RGB images and depth maps from a single image using 2D diffusion models~\cite{Rombach_2022_CVPR}, but gradually drifts away from the initial appearance and cannot generate consistent dense views.

-In summary, one must solve two main challenges to enable the scene generation with generative models: \emph{(i)} Generate visual results aligning with given city surface models. \emph{(ii)} Maintain a consistent appearance across long range without drifting.
+In summary, one must solve two main challenges to generate city-scale scenes from mesh models: \emph{(i)} Generate visual results aligning with given city surface models. \emph{(ii)} Maintain a consistent appearance across long range without drifting.

-We carefully design the \model{} pipeline to meet these requirements.
-A common approach for generating consecutive view sequences with 2D diffusion models is the \textit{warp-and-outpaint} procedure, we optimize it by a two-staged framework.
-In Stage I, \textbf{Sparse key frames} are generated by two \textit{Cascaded Outpainting ControlNets}, which consecutively outpaint new frames from preceding ones.
-With it, appearance drifts among key frames can be largely reduced in a long range.
-Meanwhile, All key frames are spread as Gaussian balls on the surface of mesh model to guarantee the geometry alignment.
-Sparse-view reconstructed Gaussian Scene commonly depicts blurry artifacts or silhoutte in denser novel views.
-In Stage II, we fix these issues by optimizing the Gaussian Scene at these views.
+Requirement \emph{(i)} motivates a \emph{control-distribution match}.
+Our image CtrlNets are trained directly on the depth, semantic, and normal priors rendered from city meshes.
+At deployment, the control signals from any city mesh---including real LoD3 models---therefore remain in-distribution and yield tight pixel-level alignment between geometry and appearance.
+Generic video-diffusion controllers, by contrast, are conditioned on depth estimated from real video and degrade on clean mesh-rendered control.